jsek/scssinspect/README.md

  - Diff works on files where line break is always \r\n

 ## Required parser patches

+ Scss parser (gonzales@2.0.2) is copied into /parser directory with following patches applied:

  - Parser patch 1: adding end location for ruleset